manoa-bacefook/manoa-bacefook.github.io/overview.md

 <img src="doc/roomniverse-landing-page.png">
 * The landing page is presented to users when they visit the top-level URL to the site, explaining the features of Roomniverse.

-### Sign-up/Log-in Page
+### Sign-up Page
+<img src="doc/roomniverse-sign-up.png">
 Roomniverse provides an option to create an account to become part of the Roomniverse community.

+### Create Profile
-<img src="doc/roomniverse-sign-up.png">
+<img src="doc/roomniverse-create-profile.png">
 After creating a new account, the user will be redirected to the Create Profile page where more information is inputted for the user profile.

+### Sign-in Page
-<img src="doc/roomniverse-create-profile.png">
+<img src="doc/roomniverse-signin-page-2.png">
 Once registered, users can log into Roomniverse through log-in page, which grants the users to access the key features of Roomniverse.

+### Sign-out Page
-<img src="doc/roomniverse-signin-page-2.png">
+<img src="/doc/roomniverse-sign-out.png">
 When you are ready to log out of your session, you will see this page.
 To log out, go to the Nav Bar in the top right corner where your current session is displayed, click on the button, and sign out.
-<img src="/doc/roomniverse-sign-out.png">

 ### Main Hub
 Once logged in, users will be greeted with main hub page, where users can interact with other users by creating a post to share about themselves to others.